-The articles cover either a specific region or city, or an unusual itinerary across several regions of Italy, themed around a common, specific topic, such as chocolate, unusual churches, beautiful gardens, or ghost towns, etc. They are based on the author’s first-hand experience while traveling, on exchanges with locals, after-thoughts, as well as her pre- and post-travel research to prepare and document her travels.
+The articles cover either a specific region or city, or an unusual itinerary across several regions of Italy, themed around a common, specific topic.
+They are based on the author’s first-hand experience while traveling, visiting, exchanging with locals, as well as on her pre- and post-travel research to prepare and document her travels.

 For more information about the author’s background, read about me.

 Thankyou for the love you use to describe our amazing Italy!